-The comedian Joe Lycett recently wrote a Guardian column in which he mentions asking a ten year old girl, to whom he is close, “What do you think art is?”
-She replies, “It’s trust.
+Last year, the comedian Joe Lycett wrote a Guardian column in which he mentioned asking a ten year old girl, to whom he is close, “What do you think art is?”
+She replied, “It’s trust.
 If you trust something’s good, then it is.”
 Brilliant.
 As Joe says, that is exactly what art is.

 I’m not much of a one for televisual talent competitions, but I watch them now and again (so shoot me!).
 There always seems to be a lot of talk about confidence from the competitors, and here as in day to day life, it is always viewed as a positive thing.
 However, I think something vital is being missed.